flashrom/flashrom/doc/dev_guide/building_with_make.rst

  * libusb (if you want FT2232, Dediprog or USB-Blaster support)
  * libftdi (if you want FT2232 or USB-Blaster support)
  * libjaylink (if you want support for SEGGER J-Link and compatible devices)
+ * NI-845x driver & library package (if you want support for NI-845x devices; uses a proprietary driver)

 **Linux et al:**